Rainy Day Play Ideas

-Opportunities for playing in rain are sorely missing in many childhoods.
+Opportunities for playing in the rain are sorely missing in many childhoods.
 It often seems like decisions to stay inside at recess are randomly decided after glancing out a window to check for drops of rain in puddles.
-One of the few benefits of covid has been an increased awareness across most districts, and from public health authorities, that more kids need to be outside more often.
-The result has been an increase in schools insisting students come prepared for outdoor rainy day play, without exception.
+One of the few benefits of Covid was been an increased awareness across most districts, and from public health authorities, that more kids need to be outside more often.
+The result has been an increase in schools insisting students come prepared for outdoor rainy day play.

 This post on how to teach outdoors has lots of information on how we set up a lending library in our school so all kids have the rain gear they need for playing and learning outdoors, no matter what their home financial situation is.
 It may be helpful for you if you have a lot of students without the necessary clothing to be outside for long periods of time in the rain.